Knoll family fonds

 Fonds has been arranged into the following three series: Knoll, Klein family photographs series (1922–), Bert and Molly Knoll documents series (1929–2008) and Josef and Regina Knoll documents series (1917–1939).

-Archival HistoryAfter the deaths of Molly and Bert, records were maintained by Joel Knoll, until their donation to the VHEC in 2015, with the exception of Bert’s German passport, which Bert donated in 2009.
+Archival HistoryAfter the deaths of Molly and Bert, records were maintained by Joel Knoll, until their donation to the VHEC in 2015 and 2019, with the exception of Bert’s German passport, which Bert donated in 2009.

 AccrualsFirst accrual by Bert Knoll in 2009.
 Second and third accruals donated by Joel Knoll to the VHEC on two occasions in 2015.
+Fourth accrual donated by Joel Knoll in 2019.
 No further accruals are expected.
-Accruals were processed together.
+Accruals one through three were processed together.

 LanguageCzech, Dutch, English, Hebrew, Hungarian, Italian, French, German, Polish, Russian